Boat Registration and Licenses in West VirginiaPage Overview

 In West Virginia, you can renew your boat registration by mail or in person at your local WV DMV office.

 Renew by Mail

-Mail a completed Application for Motorboat Renewal to the address on your renewal notification.
-Include either a personal property tax receipt or an affidavit of exemption from your county assessor's office.
+To renew your boat registration by mail, you must send a completed Application for Boat Renewal, Duplicate Decal and/or Registration, and Change of Address (Form DMV-14-TR) to the address on the form.
+Be sure to include either a personal property tax receipt or an affidavit of exemption from your county assessor's office, along with your fees.

 Renew in Person